FidelusAleksander/ghcertified/content/questions/question-040.md

 subject: []
 ---

-# In the following example, workflow A passes all of its secrets to workflow B, by using the inherit keyword.
-Then workflow B calls workflow C. Which statement regarding `secrets` is true for that example?
+# In the following example, `workflow A` passes all of its secrets to `workflow B`, by using the inherit keyword.
+Then `workflow B` calls `workflow C`.
+Which statement regarding `secrets` is true for that example?

 ```yaml
   jobs: